sqz-xy/gad-sdk/docs_sphinx/longform/example-my-first-gad.rst

    }

-This final code block creates a for loop in which the Generic Aiding data is encoded and sent via UDP to the INS.
-With `OxTS::Sleep(100)`, the data will be sent at a rate of ~10Hz.
+This final code block creates a `for` loop in which the Generic Aiding data is encoded and sent via UDP to the INS.
+With :cpp:`OxTS::Sleep(100)`, the data will be sent at a rate of ~10Hz.